niwanli/SemiFL_IoT/README.md

 ## Semi-Federated Learning for Collaborative Intelligence in Massive IoT Networks

-**Note:** All code and data are used for the following ACM SIGCOMM 2022 poster paper:
+**Note:** All code and data are used for the following paper:
 > **Title:** Semi-Federated Learning for Collaborative Intelligence in Massive IoT Networks
 >
 > **Author:** Wanli Ni, Jingheng Zheng, and Hui Tian
 >
 > **Institution:**  Beijing University of Posts and Telecommunications

-In this paper, we propose a novel semi-federated learning (SemiFL) concept that seamlessly integrates the conventional centralized learning and federated learning into a harmonized framework.
+In this paper, we propose a novel semi-federated learning (SemiFL) concept that seamlessly integrates the conventional centralized learning (CL) and federated learning (FL) into a harmonized framework.

 ### Citation

 ```
-@inproceedings{Ni2022Semi,
+@article{Ni2022Semi,
     author = {Ni, Wanli and Zheng, Jingheng and Tian, Hui},
     title = {Semi-Federated Learning for Collaborative Intelligence in Massive IoT Networks},
-    booktitle = {SIGCOMM'21 Poster and Demo Sessions (SIGCOMM21 Demos and Posters)},
+    journal = {IEEE Internet of Things Journal},
     year = {2022},
-    month = {August},
+    month = {July},
     note = {under review}
 }
 ```